mobashir-ashraf/AI-Image-Object-Detection-and-Interactive-Description-System/README.md

 🌐 Deployment (Render)

-This project is ready to deploy on .
+This project is ready to deploy on Render.

 Build Command: